Henshaw and Carbery ruled out of Australia game

 Last updated on .From the section Irish Rugby

-Robbie Henshaw will miss Ireland's final Autumn Nations Series match with Australia on Saturday with a hamstring injury.
+Robbie Henshaw will miss Ireland's final Autumn Nations Series match against Australia on Saturday with a hamstring injury.

-The Leinster centre, 29, was forced off in the early stages of Saturday's victory over Fiji.
+Leinster centre Henshaw, 29, was forced off in the early stages of Saturday's 35-17 victory over Fiji.

-The hamstring issue also saw Henshaw withdraw from the starting team for Ireland's win over South Africa.
+Henshaw had withdrawn from the starting team for Ireland's win over South Africa on 5 November with the issue.

 Fly-half Joey Carbery is also ruled out of the Australia game and will follow return to play protocols at Munster.